Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/LLM-VT/), <a href="https://maozheng6.github.io/LLM-VT/LLM-VT.pdf"><img  src="pdf.gif" width="20" >  [Preprint](https://maozheng6.github.io/LLM-VT/LLM-VT.pdf) <br/>

-Developped an end-to-end Android APP and a cloud server for the new text correction method.
-Fine-tuned FLAN-T5 LLM on Google colab.
-Created a synthetic dataset by random text generation.
-Served the LLM on a server for Android phones.
-Connected the interaction between the Android phone and the LLM server.
-Evaluated the LLM based text corrrection by a user study. <br/>
+Developped an end-to-end Android APP for a new LLM-based text correction method with voice and touch input.
+Fine-tuned FLAN-T5 LLM on Google colab with a semi-synthetic dataset.
+Served the LLM on a cloud server and the server communicates with the Android APP during text correction.
+Evaluated the LLM based text corrrection by a user study.
+The LLM-based text correction improved 15% text correction time from the previous voice and touch method. <br/>

 <a href="https://maozheng6.github.io/GazeSpeedup/"><img align="left" src="gc_teaser.png" width="250" >